-Data Controllers who are processing personal data are required by law to notify and renew their registration on an annual basis.
+Data Controllers who are processing Personal Data are required by law to notify and renew their registration on an annual basis.
 Failure to do so is a criminal offence.
-To this end department heads will be responsible for notifying and updating the Data Protection Coordinator of the processing of personal data within their department.
+To this end the Senior Leadership Team (SLT) will be responsible for notifying and updating the Data Protection Coordinator of the processing of Personal Data within their department.

-The Data Protection Coordinator will review the data protection register with department heads annually, prior to notification to the Information Commissioner, revise Privacy Notices and conduct spot checks of all departments.
+The Data Protection Coordinator will review the data protection register with SLT annually, prior to notification to the Information Commissioner, revise Privacy Notices and conduct spot checks of all departments.